-Dinosaur Provincial Park was one of the earliest members on the UNESCO World Heritage Sites in Canada list.
+Dinosaur Provincial Park was one of the earliest members of the UNESCO World Heritage Sites in Canada list.
 Designated in 1979, the park contains some of the most important fossil specimens from the age of dinosaurs, dating back to 75-77 million years ago.
 The fossils represent more than 44 species, 34 genera and 10 families of dinosaurs.

-Since the excavations began in 1880s, more than 300 well-preserved dinosaur skeletons have been found.
+Since the excavations began in the 1880s, more than 300 well-preserved dinosaur skeletons have been found.
 Today, there are 150 complete skeletons from the Dinosaur Provincial Park in more than 30 museums around the world.

 In addition to its paleontological importance, the park is an undisturbed, stark and exceptional landscape.
 For all the dinosaur lovers out there, this is the place to visit.